Quadrifolium/OriginalPlanOnWeibo/_posts/Yi An Middle School/2018-03-15-yi-an-middle-school.md

   <a href="https://weibo.com/6074218720/G7so7q7sA">2018-03-15 10:00</a>
 </div>

-[#YiAnMiddleSchool](https://weibo.com/p/100808e5c67e0668537d4caddefd946dcff208/super_index) 预备班六年级的 YAN Ke (闫钶) [@YiAnMiddleSchool-YanKe](https://weibo.com/u/6505423304) in Elementary Grade 6, is a quick-witted adorable Taurus.
+[#YiAnMiddleSchool](https://weibo.com/p/100808e5c67e0668537d4caddefd946dcff208/super_index) YAN Ke (闫钶) [@YiAnMiddleSchool-YanKe](https://weibo.com/u/6505423304) in Elementary Grade 6, is a quick-witted adorable Taurus.
 Because of his smiling eyes, the air is floating with sweet bubbles when he is speaking.
 “Dear fellows in Yi An, nice to meet you~”

 <ul class="weibo-pic-list-1">
   <li class="weibo-pic">